 Fisheries in Polk County

 The Minnesota Department of Natural Resources fisheries managers stock walleyes in several Polk County lakes.
 Stocking levels are adjusted up and down as necessary.
 The goal of these manipulations is to find appropriate stocking levels that increase or maintain healthy walleye populations.
 The following chart shows fish stocking rates for the previous three years.
-More information on fish stocking can be found on the MN DNR website: www.dnr.state.mn.us MN DNR Stocking Rates in Polk
+More information on fish stocking can be found on the MN DNR website: www.dnr.state.mn.us MN DNR Stocking Rates in Polk County